jinikeda/crms2map/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Conduct spatial interpolation with error analysis using point-based hydrographic data.
 The output data is saved using the variable name in the output folder.
 Interpolated images are saved in the subfolder: "Map."
 See src/CRMS2Interpolate.py

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; From step 1, resample hourly, daily, monthly, and yearly averaged datasets in the Input folder.
-The processed and output data are also available in each folder.
-See src/CRMS2Resample.py

 ### Map examples

 <img src="https://github.com/jinikeda/CRMS2Map/blob/main/Image/Map_Salinity_H23100100.png" alt="Salinity Map at 0 AM 2023-10-01" width="600">